 method can't be called statically, so if you want to access the table name without instantiating first, we'll need a helper.

-To access a Laravel model's table name statically, add a helper method to your model like this.
+Add a helper method to your model like this:

 class Post extends Model